Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program (also known as “the 2501 Program”)

 Q. What types of supporting documents should be submitted as appendices?

-Q. Does USDA or each state/county have data on current populations of socially disadvantaged and veteran farmers and ranchers presently living and working in each state?
+Q. Does USDA or each state/county have data on current populations of underserved and veteran farmers and ranchers presently living and working in each state?

 Learn more about these populations at the following links: